 When the Policy is violated, it may be necessary to suspend or expel a student from regular classroom instruction.
-This policy shall serve as the Charter School's policy and procedures for student suspension and expulsion and it may be amended from time to time.
 Charter School staff shall enforce disciplinary rules and procedures fairly and consistently among all students.
 This Policy and its Procedures will be printed and distributed as part of the Parent/Student Handbook and will clearly describe discipline expectations.
 Corporal punishment shall not be used as a disciplinary measure against any student.
 Corporal punishment includes the willful infliction of or willfully causing the infliction of physical pain on a student.
 For purposes of the Policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff or other persons or to prevent damage to school property.